 Do you believe in having a guardian angel?
 My Mum has often believed that I have one looking after me.
 Disasters always seemed to follow me.
 She used to dread me telling her I’d booked another holiday, she was worried that one day my luck would run out.
 So far, so good.
 I was remembered of my guardian angel when we spent the day in London a couple of weeks ago.

 We walked past a memorial to the people who lost their lives in the Bali bombing in 2002.

 I took a few moments to reflect, a few moments to read the names, so many names, a few moments to thank my guardian angel.
-A few minutes to explain to Daddy P and Monkey what had happened.
+A few minutes to explain to Daddy P and my son what had happened.